jeanfeydy/geomloss/geomloss/examples/README.txt

 Gallery of examples
 ====================

-These short examples showcase the features of the ``geomloss`` module.
+These short examples showcase the features of the :mod:`geomloss` module.